openwallet-foundation/owl-akrida/docs/DESIGN.md

 Greenlets works well when an individual user doesn't use too much CPU.
 In our case, we are doing some high CPU tasks, such as encryption and decryption of messages.

 In this case, we have each gevent greenlet create a subprocess to handle the CPU intensive tasks.
-Commands are sent over stdin, and responses are received over stdout.
+Commands are sent over stdin and responses are received over stdout.

 ![Greenlet](./images/subprocess.png)

-The commands are sent as JSON, and responses are received as JSON.
+The commands are sent as JSON and responses are received as JSON.

 Example of a successful start command being sent and response: